This Web page last updated April 26 2013.

 I think the preservation of "vintage" computing - stuff from the '60's and 70's, often poorly and inaccurately described as "hobby" computing - is important and even critical.
 There's nothing hobby or amateur about many of the computing devices of the 1970's.
 All that will be lost, if "the old ones" like us don't get together to preserve knowledge, to make it all work again.

 Speaking of old engineers, the photo at left was taken in October 2009 when I consulted Mr. Thomas Edison, at his research labs in West Orange, NJ.
 These labs, preserved much as they were in the early 20th century, are now a U. S. National Historic Park and archive for Edison's early work.
-We'll soon have photos of our tour there, and follow up with research on Edison's work.
+I have photos of my tour there, someday I might follow up with research on Edison's work.

 Want to see OTHER older technology? - See what "boy mechanics" did early in the 20th century with basic technology - wood, rock, wire, metal, electricity.
 From a collection of Popular Mechanic articles published in 1913.